willfurnass/sheffield_hpc/referenceinfo/imports/stanage/blurb.rst

 which like the ``/fastdata`` :ref:`Lustre filesystems on ShARC and Bessemer <filestore>`, is particularly well suited to working with large files, possibly within parallel jobs.

-The system will also eventually feature 18 GPU nodes each with 4x NVIDIA A100 GPUs which will support machine learning research and other workloads that can benefit from GPU acceleration.
+In the near future, 18 GPU nodes will be added, each with 4x NVIDIA A100 GPUs.
+These will support machine learning research and other workloads that can benefit from GPU acceleration.

 Stanage uses the SLURM scheduler which is also in use on the Bessemer cluster.